google-research/dex-lang/julia/README.md

 ## `DexModule` run a whole bunch of Dex code defining a module.
 Similar to `evaluate`, `DexModule` takes a string full of Dex code and runs it.
+However, DexModule is a bit more powerful.
-However, it allowed you to run multiple expressions, and returns a namespaced module object that you can query to get variables out from.
+It allowed you to run multiple expressions, and returns a namespaced module object that you can query to get variables out from.

 ```julia